 University Career Services is committed to complying with the ethical standards of the National Association of Colleges and Employers (NACE) and expects students and employers to be honest and professional in the job and internship process.

-All students who utilize University Career Service’s Careerolina system must agree to abide by the following agreements:
+All students who utilize University Career Service’s resources must abide by the following agreements: